 My family lived in Teheran, Iran when I was 10 years old.
 Dad was USAF and sent there to train their pilots on F-84’s and F-86’s.
 I just loved the wonderful pastries and baked goods in the Iranian and German bakeries there.
 Rosewater is a commonly used flavoring in the Middle East, as much as we use vanilla, actually.
 One particular sugar-type cookie we used to get there, made with pistachio nuts, was a fav.

 I decided today I would try my hand at a basic low-carb refrigerator sugar cookie recipe, using alternate flours, of course.
 The resulting cookie was quite nice and a good stand-in for old-fashioned refrigerator sliceable cookie dough.
 As the roll of dough will keep for a long time in the refrigerator or freezer, you can slice off and bake just as many as you like.
 The total recipe of dough will make about 4 dozen cookies, if they are sliced about ¼” thick.
 This recipe is not suitable until the grains rung of OWL.
 This basic dough, minus the pistachios, would make an excellent plain refrigerator cookie, using 1½ tsp. vanilla for the flavoring instead of rosewater.

 This is my first experiment using the bake mix of a former member of Low Carb Friends forums, KevinPa.
-Sadly, Kevin passed away and his baking expertise is sorely missed by folks like me who greatly admired his culinary prowess.
+Sadly, Kevin passed away a few years ago.
+His baking expertise in the low-carb kitchen is sorely missed by folks like me who greatly admired his culinary prowess.
 The various bake mixes and flour substitutes called for in this recipe can be varied with likely the same good result.
 So if you don’t have the ingredients for Kevin’s bake mix, you could just use all Jennifer’s mix and get about the same result.

 2 sticks butter, unsalted, softened